The Helix Nebula

 The Helix Nebula.

 Amateur astrophotography enthusiasts are able to capture the Helix Nebula using modest telescope equipment.
 For example, the image above was collected using a small 150mm refractor on an equatorial telescope mount.

 This telescope has a focal length of 1050mm, which is a great fit in terms of magnification for a target like the Helix Nebula.

 The Camera used to capture my image of the Helix Nebula (QHY268C).

 To photograph the Helix Nebula, you may benefit from using narrowband filters that isolate certain gases.
 For my image, an Optolong L-eXtreme dual bandpass filter was used to collect signal in the h-alpha, and OIII wavelengths.

 I collected 20 x 5-minute images using a one-shot-color camera and stacked the data in an application called DeepSkyStacker.
 The use of dark frames and flat frames helped to calibrate the image so that I could process the data naturally in Adobe Photoshop.

 To process the image, I separated each color channel and applied adjustments to each color independently.
 The red channel contained the majority of the signal in this object, which is often the case when capturing targets containing hydrogen gas.

 Processing the color channels in Adobe Photoshop.

-Here is look at my deep sky astrophotography setup pointed towards the Helix Nebula in the backyard.
-As you can see the, the telescope is pointed very low in the sky from my latitude.
+Here is a look at my deep sky astrophotography setup pointed towards the Helix Nebula in the backyard.
+As you can see, the telescope is pointed very low in the sky from my latitude.